-- 14. A constituent college of the University of London since 1836, SGUL has traditionally awarded University of London degrees.
+14. A constituent college of the University of London since 1836, SGUL has traditionally awarded University of London degrees.
 The Privy Council awarded SGUL taught and research degree awarding powers in its own right in 2009 and all students commencing studies from 1 September 2012 are awarded SGUL degrees.
-It is, therefore, very unlikely that SGUL will lose its power to award degrees. - 15.
-The University of London Bill 2018 is currently going through parliamentary approval.
-Once this has Royal Assent, SGUL will have official University status.
+It is, therefore, very unlikely that SGUL will lose its power to award degrees.

+15. The University of London Act 2018 paves the way for St George's, University of London to have official University status.
 Note, this will not affect SGUL's ability to award degrees.